 The rationale must specifically address the U.S. Department of State’s Travel Advisory information, including any special notes about specific sites within the country that may be listed at a different level than the overall advisory level.
 The rationale must include information on any countries or areas of the host country where the traveler will stop en route to their final destination.
 For instance, indicate where the program will happen in relation to the areas named in the advisory and what measures will be in place for safety and risk management.
 The rationale should also specifically address information from the US Embassy in the host country, all CDC guidance and AITA resource listed above in #1.

-Have you attached or forwarded approval of this travel from your supervisor, department chair, or academic advisor (students)?
+Have you attached or forwarded approval of this travel from your supervisor (staff), department chair (faculty), or academic advisor (students)?

 Yes